︎

 House extension, green house

-L’ile-Saint-Denis (93) / Private client / Permit set - built / Cost: not disclosed / 2022
+L’ile-Saint-Denis (93) / Private client / Permit - built / Cost: undisclosed / 2022

 WE TBD